-The 2020 survey relied on the use of pre-notification letters throughout the data collection period.
+The 2022 survey relied on the use of pre-notification letters throughout the data collection period.

-In order to increase the rate of completes achieved, a pre-notification letter was developed based on the 2018 letter.
 This letter provided basic information about the survey and was intended to help solicit response by building legitimacy.
 It included a contact number for Dr. Robertson if individuals wanted to request more information.
 It also provided a web address where respondents could learn about the survey, verify its legitimacy, sign up to participate or have their number remove from calling.

-In total, 57,546 records were sent this letter.
+In total, 75,456 records were sent this letter.
 A copy of the pre-notification letter is included as an appendix.

-Roughly 120 calls were generated by the letter, mostly individuals seeking to be removed from the sample.
-An additional 250 people visited the website and asked for their number to be removed from calling.
+Roughly 80 calls were generated by the letter, mostly individuals seeking to be removed from the sample.
+An additional 307 people visited the website and asked for their number to be removed from calling.